Reflecting Beyond Projected Narratives To Achieve Peace In South Sudan

 In view of the aforementioned foregoing argument, the immediate alternatives to reduce violence in South Sudan in my view are:

-- Demilitarisation of Juba to be run only by deployed regional force and limited joint command of the parties as provided for under art 6, Chapter I of the Peace Agreement.
+(a) Demilitarisation of Juba to be run only by deployed regional force and limited joint command of the parties as provided for in the Peace Agreement.
 This will reduce violence as tensions and threats are reduced and master planners are monitored.
 The coercion by the international and regional bodies will leave the belligerent parties with no better options but to implement the Peace Agreement.